-That on _________, this Court ruled and stated the following “____________”
+That on March 07, 2008, this Court ruled and stated the following,

-That on _________ and dates, Plaintiff filed the following documents regarding further conflicts with the AG’s representation that precluded their representing the state defendants.
+By letter to the Court dated March 5, 2008, plaintiffs request that the Court investigate whether the Attorney General for the State of New York suffers from conflicts of interest that prevent him from representing certain defendants (the "State Defendants") in this matter.
+Plaintiffs suggest that the Attorney General is conflicted because they requested that he investigate the allegations underlying this action and because they believe he will be called upon to investigate related allegations as they are exposed.
+I have considered plaintiffs' request and have determined that the Attorney General does not face an improper conflict of interest in representing the State Defendants.
+If, however, the Attorney General concludes that an investigation of defendants is warranted, then independent counsel would be required.”

-On May 09, 2008 Plaintiff filed an Amended Complaint naming the “Office of the Attorney General of the State of New York” and “Eliot Spitzer, in his official and individual capacities, as both former Attorney General for the State of New York, and, as former Governor of the State of New York” as Defendants in the Iviewit RICO & ANTITRUST Lawsuit, for their part in aiding abetting RICO activities through Obstruction of Justice caused by Conflicts of Interest that acted to deny due process and procedure from the minute the AG began representing the State Defendants in conflict and misusing public office to effectuate a fraud on the court.
+On May 09, 2008 Plaintiff filed an Amended Complaint approved by this Court naming the “Office of the Attorney General of the State of New York” and “Eliot Spitzer, in his official and individual capacities, as both former Attorney General for the State of New York, and, as former Governor of the State of New York” as Defendants in the Iviewit RICO & ANTITRUST Lawsuit, for their part in Aiding and Abetting RICO activities through Obstruction of Justice caused by Conflicts of Interest and more that acted to deny due process and procedure from the minute the AG began ILLEGALLY representing the State Defendants in conflict and MISAPPROPRIATING PUBLIC FUNDS to effectuate a Fraud on the Court.
+Simultaneously, the AG’s office began burying the Public Official complaints filed with their offices against the New York State Defendants they began illegally and in conflict representing.
+The AG began representing the State Defendants after Plaintiff filed Public Office Complaints PRIOR to this Lawsuit and after taking in evidence relating to the complaints.

-That on ___________, Plaintiff filed additional complaints with the both the AG’s office and the Governor’s office and further filed complaints with the AG and Governor against the acting AG at the time.
-These complaints became corruption stalled through a series of acts by conflicted parties to stymie and derail any investigations into the complaints.
+That on September 07, 2007, February 09, 2009, June 13, 2009, June 18, 2009 and November 20, 2010, Plaintiff filed additional Public Office complaints with the both the AG’s office and the Governor’s office and further filed complaints of further Felony misconduct with the AG and Governor against the acting AG Cuomo and those members of the AG’s office illegally representing this Lawsuit.
+These Public Office complaints became corruption stalled with the others, again through a series of illegal acts by conflicted parties designed to stymie and derail any investigations into the complaints and wholly deny Plaintiff Due Process and Procedure.

-On ______, Christine C. Anderson filed a motion to remove the AG due to similar conflicts of interest in their improper representations in her case, again causing a fraud on the court through conflicts of interest that obstruct justice and misuse public funds in so doing.
+On November 16, 2009, Whistleblower Christine C. Anderson, Esq. filed a Motion to remove the AG due to similar Conflicts of Interest in their ILLEGAL representation in her case, again causing a Fraud on the Court through Conflicts of Interest that Obstruct Justice and ILLEGALLY Misappropriate Public Funds for State Actors personal representations.

-On _______, this court rejected Anderson’s motion because it was filed Pro Se when apparently she still retained counsel.
+On _______, this court rejected Anderson’s Motion without hearing it first because it was filed Pro Se when apparently she still retained counsel.